 Despite the neglect, my vegetable garden has been fairly productive this year.
 The okra's been churning out armfuls of slender green fingers, the eggplant's prospering, thank you, and the zucchini's been surprisingly temperamental but still active enough to keep me from complaining.

-Earlier this spring, taking a cue from Mints, I buried a couple of sprouting organic potatoes in some space I had leftover in the vegetable patch.
+Earlier this spring, I buried a couple of sprouting organic potatoes in some space I had leftover in the vegetable patch.
 The potatoes rapidly shot out long, green, weak stems fringed with wavy leaves, then burst into small white flowers, and as the plants began to die I could tell from the earth bulging at their roots that they had lived up to their promise and multiplied.

 Panch phoron is a blend of five different seeds, cumin, mustard, fenugreek, kalonji (onion or nigella seeds), and fennel.
 They subtly lace this dish with notes that are pungent, bitter, earthy and sweet.